wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-a-video-moderation-application-with-aws-rekognition.md

 ## Prerequisites

 1. A Vonage Video API account.
-If you don't have one already, you can create an account in the Video Dashboard (https://tokbox.com/account/#/).
+If you don't have one already, you can create an account in the [Video Dashboard](https://tokbox.com/account/#/).
 2. An AWS account: https://aws.amazon.com